bnfour/mx-mods/readme.md

 ## Optional options
 Mod file: `OptionalOptions.dll`

-This mod skips the settings screen on song select by default, starting the game using saved settings for TODO play mode, speed, what else is there even i can't remember LULE
+This mod skips the settings screen on song select by default, starting the game using saved settings for theme, speed, and offsets.

 TODO video demo?